From the August 2008 Issue

 What are the top reasons for using a Sales Tax product?

-- Too cumbersome to maintain rates/boundaries and too expensive to maintain taxability research
+- Too cumbersome to maintain rates/boundaries and too expensive to maintain

 - Accuracy of the tax table information with minimal in-house labor required